 In the Constraints accordion, choose how often you want this content to appear.

-- Limit to X displays per X (time range) per customer: Limit customers from seeing too much content in a single time period (e.g. once per week).
+- Limit to X displays per X (time range) per customer: Limit customers from seeing too much content in a single period (e.g., once per week).

 - Show on mobile (not recommended): Determine the content's availability on mobile devices.

 Note: The Show on mobile setting is disabled by default and is not recommended due to a Google policy.
 While Google considers this content appropriate in some instances (e.g., Cookie acknowledgments), it's generally discouraged.
 For this reason, your company's SEO may be negatively impacted if you enable this setting.
 Learn more here.